 Unsurprisingly, these beds have the exact same amount of sinkage, which tells me you’re likely to feel more “on top” of these mattresses than “in” them.
 I say I’m unsurprised by these results because everything we’ve discovered in this comparison has been leading us toward this conclusion, namely that these ultra-supportive and bouncy beds are designed to lift you up and out of the structure.

 And finally, let’s wrap up all this feeling with a little motion transfer, or the amount of disturbance you’re likely to experience from one side of the bed to the other.
-While this test will be important for all sleepers, it’ll be especially clutch for those of you share your bed with a partner and need to know if their tossing and turning is going to bother you while you sleep.
+While this test will be important for all sleepers, it’ll be especially clutch for those of you who share your bed with a partner and need to know if their tossing and turning is going to bother you while you sleep.

 To illustrate this motion transfer, I dropped a 10 lb. steel ball from heights of 4 inches, 8 inches and 12 inches and measured the disturbance it caused: the bigger the lines, the bigger the disturbance.